Peternator7/strum/README.md

     }
     ```

+3. `AsRefStr`: this derive implements `AsRef<str>` on your enum using the same rules as
+   `ToString` for determining what string is returned.
+The difference is that `as_ref()` returns
+    a `&str` instead of a `String` so you don't allocate any additional memory with each call.

-3. `EnumIter`: iterate over the variants of an Enum.
+4. `EnumIter`: iterate over the variants of an Enum.
 Any additional data on your variants will be
     set to `Default::default()`.
 The macro implements `strum::IntoEnumIter` on your enum and
     creates a new type called `YourEnumIter` that is the iterator object.
 You cannot derive
     `EnumIter` on any type with a lifetime bound (`<'a>`) because the iterator would surely